maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A transaction from an individual or company for inadequate products where the defendant refuses to refund, offer a loan, have an appropriate swap, or fix the merchandise;

-• Issues with an earlier occupant who has failed to pay for the damages to the rental property for which it is liable; or
+• Issues with an earlier occupant who has failed to pay for the damages to the rental property for which it may be liable; or

-• Issues involving private possessions lent to individuals who refuse to return or return it in a broken state.
+• Issues involving private possessions lent to individuals who refuse to return them or return them in a broken state.

 disclaimer